Friday, February 28, 2020

 Weekend re-cap: home, 600 Degrees Pizzeria, Wedding Oak, Highlands, home again

 I just keep recycling wreaths, changing them up a little bit and using what I already have.
-Maybe I will give this one a bow.
 I also spent time doing some baking, which I almost never have time for nowadays.
-Plus, sweet treats don't really have a place in my new healthy eating plan.

-But I made an exception for Saturday: Walnut Raisin Pie for dessert this weekend, Pumpkin Pecan Muffins to freeze and enjoy two at a time, and White Chocolate Peppermint cookie dough for when The Girl visits.
+I made an exception for Saturday: Walnut Raisin Pie for dessert this weekend, Pumpkin Pecan Muffins to freeze, and White Chocolate Peppermint cookie dough for when The Girl visits.
 Bonus: the house smelled delightful.

 For dinner on Saturday night, we went to Georgetown and ate at 600 Degrees Pizzeria.